PawseySC/container-workflows/_episodes/10-python.md

 questions:
 objectives:
 - Embed a Python app in a container and run it
 keypoints:
+- Containers are great way to manage Python workflows
 ---

 ### Why can Python be Awful? ###